Thurs 8th February 5.00 pm to 7.00 pm, QE II Square , ALBURY,

 At the Lake Rd/Bethanga Bay Rd Y intersection (56 km mark), veer right and head to the historical township of Bethanga.

-Turn left at the Bethanga Pub (# see footnote below) and warm up the muscles for the “Beast” climb up to Kurrajong Gap.
+Turn left at the Bethanga Pub (# see footnote below) and head to the Rider Revivor and toilet stop at the Bethanga Public School on the left hand side just out of town then warm up the muscles for the “Beast” climb up to Kurrajong Gap.
 The “Beast” section ascends140 m in 2 kms with grades of up to 10%.
 Once you reach the top, celebrate and catch your breath at the Kurrajong Gap Lookout.
 Take a few snaps of the amazing panoramic views across Lake Hume, the Dam wall and down the Murray River to Albury/Wodonga and beyond.

 Over the Gap, there is a steep descent for your legs to enjoy but riders beware there is a tight left corner at the bottom.
 Re-join the Lake Rd and continue onto the town of Bellbridge with drinking water and toilets available (67 km mark, blue circle).

 Continue on and roll across the majestic Bethanga Bridge, built in the 1930s, over the Murray River arm of Lake Hume, entering into NSW with views back across the Lake with the Victorian Alps in the background.